alexljanus/caregiver-availability-with-nhats/README.md

 ## README File for the Project Caregiver Availability and Patterns of Informal and Formal Eldercare

+### File: alexljanus/caregiver-availability-with-nhats/Data and Methods.md

+This file contains

 ### Directory: alexljanus/caregiver-availability-with-nhats/analysis

 This directory contains Stata do-files (as well as their corresponding log files) that are necessary to perform the data preparation and statistical modeling steps for the project Caregiver Availability and Patterns of Informal and Formal Eldercare.